-The following is a complete, edited text (unofficial copy) of the Virginia Erosion and Sediment Control Law (Title 10.1, Chapter 5, Article 4 of the Code of Virginia) as amended by the Virginia General Assembly effective July 1, 2006.
+The following is a complete, edited text (unofficial copy) of the Virginia Erosion and Sediment Control Law (Title 10.1, Chapter 5, Article 4 of the Code of Virginia) as amended by the Virginia General Assembly.
 Please refer to the Code of Virginia for an official copy of the Law.